Goodhue County Zoning & Subdivision Control Ordinances

 Planning Advisory Commission

-The Planning Advisory Committee consists of 9 members, 1 of which is a County Commissioner.
+The Planning Advisory Commission consists of 9 members, 1 of which is a County Commissioner.
 Other members are chosen by Commissioner District, with 4 of the members residing outside the corporate limits of cities.
 The Planning Advisory Committee recommends changes to planning and zoning official controls such as the Comprehensive Plan, Zoning Ordinance, and Subdivision Ordinance.
 They conduct public hearings for Conditional Use Permits, zoning change requests, and platting requests within the townships.
 The recommendations get forwarded to the County Board for final decisions.